marcelomogrovejo/todo-repo-pkg/README.md

 You should see a lottie animation on the screen.<br>
 You should see a main button that takes you to an empty list of tasks.<br>

-# Usage
-In order to start managing tasks, you should tap on the main button, which will take you to an empty task list.<br>
-There you can add new tasks by tapping the plus button "+" on the top right of the screen.<br>
-Once the new task is added you can see it on the list.<br>
-In order to edit an existing task you should swipe left the task item on the list and tap the "Edit" button.<br>
-In order to delete a task you should swipe left the task item on the list and tap the "Delete" button.<br>

-# Architecture
-* ToDoRepository package project is implemented using the <strong>Model-View-Presenter (MVP)</strong> architecture pattern.

-* Model has any necessary data structure needed to generate the task.
-* View is responsible for displaying the task form to be filled by the user.
-* Controller handles any user input or interactions and update the Model and View as needed.
-* Project doesn't have a local database.<br><br>

 # Structure
 * "DataSource": Procotols, error handling and model files.